tlevine/www.thomaslevine.com/content/!/moments-of-a-function/index.md

 ---
 title: Moments of a function
+description: I made a table years ago to help me understand what the moments of a function were.
 kind: article
 created_at: 2013-08-04
 tweet_text: Biostatistics Ryan Gosling prompts me to look through old notes.
+tweet_link0:
 twitter_image: biostatistics-ryan-gosling.jpg
+facebook_image: biostatistics-ryan-gosling.jpg
 ---
-I recently learned of [Biostatistics Ryan Gosling](http://biostatisticsryangoslingreturns.tumblr.com), and this prompted me to look through some old notes.

-I made this table to help me understand what the moments of a function were.
+I made this table years ago to help me understand what the moments of a function were.

 Name                | Formula                                                                               | $$\mu_{0}$$ | $$\mu_{1}$$ | $$\mu_{2}$$  | $$\mu_{3}$$  | $$\mu_{4}$$
 ------------------- | ------------------------------------------------------------------------------------- | ----------- | ----------- | ------------ | ------------ | ----------- --